open-telemetry/opentelemetry-collector-contrib/receiver/cudareceiver/README.md

 * CPU architecture: x86_64
 * CUDA Toolkit: version 10.2

-Technically, it depends upon `nvml.h` and `libnvidia-ml.so`, and it should work on the environment where CUDA Toolkit version 10.2 is available.
+Technically, it depends upon `nvml.h` on build time and `libnvidia-ml.so` both on build time and run time.
+It should work on the environment where CUDA Toolkit version 10.2 is available.

 * https://developer.nvidia.com/cuda-10.2-download-archive